openvinotoolkit/open_model_zoo/demos/multi_camera_multi_target_tracking_demo/python/README.md

 pip3 install -r requirements.txt
 ```

-For demo input image or video files you may refer to [Media Files Available for Demos](../../README.md#Media-Files-Available-for-Demos).
+For demo input image or video files, refer to the section **Media Files Available for Demos** in the [Open Model Zoo Demos Overview](../../README.md).
 The list of models supported by the demo is in `<omz_dir>/demos/multi_camera_multi_target_tracking_demo/python/models.lst` file.
 This file can be used as a parameter for [Model Downloader](../../../tools/downloader/README.md) and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).